← Back to SansadSaar

 ComponentCostNotes

-Custom domain (Cloudflare)FreeCloudflare DNS + Pages, free tier.
+Custom domain (Cloudflare)FreeCloudflare DNS + Workers, free tier.

 Layer 2 — Local AI inference